The One True God is Love

 by Gini Crawford, MSW

 In 1 John 4:8, the Bible says, "God is love."
 This means that God's love is expressed in everything He does and says.
-God's love permeates Who He is.
+God does not just love, He is love.
 God is sovereign, but His rule is acted out through His love.
 God is just, but every act of justice is done in His love.
 God is all knowing, but His knowledge is guided by His love.
 Since God is love, He is always desirous to give us His merciful compassion.
+(Lamentations 3:21-23).

-The Greek word that best describes God's love is agape / agapao.
-(The New Testament was written in the Greek language.)
-Agape isn't based on a feeling, but an act of the will that puts the welfare of the one loved above the one loving.
-It highly values the one it loves, even if the one loved is unlovable.
-It is also a love that compels the one loving to even give by self sacrifice for the well-being of the one loved.
+In the New Testament, the Greek word that best describes God's love is agape/agapao.
+Agape love springs from comprehending that the object of love is valuable.
+It highly values or esteems the one it loves, even if the one loved is unlovable.
+Agape is an act of the will (intentional, a conscious choice) that puts the welfare of the one loved above the one loving; it is not based on feelings or motivated by emotions.
+It's a compassionate act - selflessly giving of oneself to meet a need of another, even an enemy.
+It is also a love that compels the one loving to give by self sacrifice for the good of the one loved.
 In other words, it is an unselfish, unconditional, and sacrificial love.
 Jesus' life models agape love.

-The most powerful, the most unmistakable act of agape love is Jesus Christ, the One True God, dying for us.
+The most life-changing and sacrificial act of agape love is Jesus Christ dying for us.
 In John 15:13, Jesus says, there is no greater way of showing your love for someone than by dying for them.
 A mother in Russia gave her life so her daughter could live, by shielding her daughter from a suicide bombing.
 I feel we would all agree the mother showed agape love towards her daughter.
 Yet, even this mother's sacrificial love doesn't equal the agape love God has for us.
-Jesus had every right to receive our worship and our sacrifices, but instead the God who created everything, Who is self-existent, sovereign, eternal, the source of all life, all-powerful, always present - allowed Himself to be sacrificed for us!
+Jesus had every right to receive our worship and our sacrifices, but instead the God Who created everything, Who is self-existent, sovereign, eternal, the source of all life, all-powerful, always present - allowed Himself to be sacrificed for us.
+(Revelation 1:5).

 How do you feel about this?
 It makes me feel valued and loved.